 Is the promise of exposure and the likelihood of increased sales worth the tradeoffs?
 That’s for you to decide.

-Shopify is not cheap, but you get what you pay for.
+Shopify is not cheap compared with the alternatives, but you get what you pay for.
 Each of its three main plans comes with a 90-day free trial:

 - Shopify Lite.
 For sellers with smaller budgets or reservations about signing up for a full Shopify plan, this plan costs $9 per month, allows sales through Facebook Marketplace and unlimited custom websites (created with website builders like Squarespace and WordPress), accepts major credit cards, and has an invoicing feature.